 “That’s the queen, and she can move any direction and any number of squares.
 It just has to be in a straight line,” Twilight answered.
 She handed the queen to Rainbow, who ran a hoof over the stylized crown that topped it.

-“Yup, she has a lot of power!” returned Twilight.
-She smiled and let the tension begin to drain from her body.
+“Yup, she has a lot of power!”
+Twilight smiled and let the tension begin to drain from her body.
 Finally, both her friends were showing some real interest.

 “I didn’t think it was possible for these pieces to get any more awesome than the knight, but I’m loving this queen!”
 Rainbow picked up the last remaining piece and thrust it out for Twilight to take.
-She knew that Twilight would have saved the best for last.
 “What about this one?
-I’ll bet it’s cool, too!”
+I’ll bet it’s coolest one of all!”

 “That’s the king.
 He can move one square in any direction,” replied Twilight, moving the piece for her friends to see.

 “Not for me, he’s not!”
-Rainbow shot back.
-Scowling and crossing her front legs, she turned dismissively away from the marching soldiers.
+Scowling and crossing her front legs, Rainbow turned dismissively away from the marching soldiers.
 “I don’t need two rulers anyway.
-We can get along just fine with the queen.”
+We can get along fine with just the queen.”

-“Hold up a minute,” Applejack interjected.
+“Hold up a minute,” Applejack said.
 “Make up your mind.
 Is it a rook or a castle?”

 “IT’S A ROOK!”
 Twilight cried into the sky.
 She stared, wild-eyed, at her friends, her chest swelling and brilliant sparks of magical lightning arcing from her horn.
 With a glance between them, Rainbow and Applejack wordlessly agreed this might be a good time to sit down and be quiet.
 After a few calming breaths, Twilight continued.
 “Now, you can use the king to swap the rook into a different position.”
 Catching the blank stares of her friends, Twilight shook her head.
 Sometimes you just had to throw out the rulebook.
 “You know what?
 Let’s forget castling.”